-It is advisable (while not absolutely critical) to first run Cloud Drive Mapper as a Global Administrator.
+It is highly advisable (while not always absolutely critical) to first run Cloud Drive Mapper as a Global Administrator.

 Registering the application with your Azure Active Directory puts the security controls for what applications can access with you.
 IAM Cloud only has basic level permissions and does not have any more access than is absolutely necessary.
 Registration with AzureAD allows Cloud Drive Mapper to access the information using delegated authentication from the user, meaning your application always stays secure preserving conditional access and MFA you may have configured within Azure or any other Identity Provider.